enzo-project/enzo-dev/doc/manual/source/user_guide/InSituPythonAnalysis.rst

 Just put them right after the comments ``TODO: yt_run_Function and yt_run_FunctionArguments`` inside ``CallInSitulibyt`` function in ``src/enzo/CallInSitulibyt.C`` according to your needs.

 Please make sure the functions you called are defined inside the script.
 Otherwise, in ``libyt`` normal modes, the simulation will terminate simply because it cannot find the Python function, while in interactive mode, it will labeled as failed.

+See how to write an inline Python script in Doing In Situ Analysis section.

 * **How to activate interactive mode and Python prompt in Enzo?**
 You have to compile ``libyt`` in interactive mode.